 The vibe: Contemporary European dining in Brunswick that takes the suburb’s reputation for casual eating and politely ignores it.

-If you actually do want to do the “nice restaurant” thing without leaving the suburb, 98 Lygon St Bar & Bistro is your spot.
-The menu is contemporary European — think refined seasonal dishes, a proper wine list, and the kind of service where they remember your name without being told twice.
-It’s more expensive than the rest of this list ($40–60 per person for dinner with drinks), but it’s still significantly cheaper than equivalent restaurants in Carlton or South Yarra.
+If you actually do want to do the “nice restaurant” thing without leaving the suburb, 98 Lygon St is your spot on Lygon Street.
+Contemporary European menu, proper wine list, and service that remembers your name.
+More expensive than the rest of this list ($40-60 per person for dinner with drinks), but significantly cheaper than equivalent restaurants in Carlton or South Yarra.

-Order this: The seasonal set menu if available, or pick two courses and share dessert Address: 98 Lygon Street, Brunswick Hours: Dinner Tue–Sat Insider tip: Book for 6:30pm.
-You’ll beat the crowds, get better service, and still be done in time for a nightcap at one of the Lygon Street wine bars — or head down to Brunswick East’s bar scene for a second act.
+Order this: The seasonal set menu if available, or pick two courses and share dessert Address: 98 Lygon Street, Brunswick Hours: Dinner Tue-Sat Insider tip: Book for 6:30pm.
+Beat the crowds, get better service, and still be done in time for a nightcap at one of the Lygon Street wine bars.

 The Date Night Cheat Sheet